hoang-rio/rtsp-recorder/README.md

 A Python script for recording RTSP streams from security cameras using FFmpeg.

+## Disclaimer

+Most Line of Code in this repository powered by Github Copilot

 ## Features

 - Configurable FFmpeg binary path and RTSP URL via environment / `.env`